“So whatever you wish that others would do to you, do also to them, for this is the Law and the Prophets.

 “So now I am giving you a new commandment: Love each other.
 Just as I have loved you, you should love each other.
 Your love for one another will prove to the world that you are my disciples.” – John 13:34-35 NLT

-But it is essential that we understand what Jesus is saying.
-In our sinful, self-centered state, it would be easy to draw a faulty conclusion from His words that allows us to focus on what we want from others.
+But it is essential that we understand just what Jesus is saying.
+In our sinful, self-centered state, it would be easy to draw from His words a faulty conclusion that allows us to focus on what we want from others.
 In other words, if we want our back scratched, we will reluctantly scratch someone else’s back, expecting them to do the same to us in return.
-Our outwardly, gracious actions would be selfishly motivated.
+So, our actions would be selfishly motivated.
 But that is not the kind of love Jesus is talking about.
-He is referring to a selfless kind of love that expects and demands nothing in return.
+He is referring to a selfless kind of love that expects nothing in return.
 It is focused on giving, not getting.
 The apostle Paul warned against turning the law of love into some kind of self-centered mechanism to get what you want.

 So if there is any encouragement in Christ, any comfort from love, any participation in the Spirit, any affection and sympathy, complete my joy by being of the same mind, having the same love, being in full accord and of one mind.
 Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves.
 Let each of you look not only to his own interests, but also to the interests of others. – Philippians 2:1-4 ESV

 No one enjoys being hated, so why would we choose to hate others?
 There is no joy in being taken advantage of, so why would we treat someone else that way?
 If the idea of someone having an affair with your spouse offends you, it should also prevent you from ever considering doing the same thing to someone else.
-Jesus’ statement is not intended to be self-centered but other-focused.
-He is telling us that the law was essentially about loving God and loving others, and not yourself.
-And those who have been blessed or approved by God will love as He loves.
+Jesus’ statement is not intended to be self-centered, but other-focused.
+He is telling us that the law was essentially about loving God and loving others, not self.
+And those who have been approved by God will love as He loves.
 They will do as Jesus did, which Paul sums up in his letter to the Philippians:

 Have this mind among yourselves, which is yours in Christ Jesus, who, though he was in the form of God, did not count equality with God a thing to be grasped, but emptied himself, by taking the form of a servant, being born in the likeness of men.
 And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross. – Philippians 2:5-8 ESV

-Jesus is letting His listeners know that the way to God was not what they thought.
+Jesus was letting His listeners know that the way to God was not what they thought.
 It was not going to be through keeping the law.
-It would not be due to their ethnic identity as Jews and descendants of Abraham.
-Jesus is presenting another, exclusive way to God: Himself.
+Their ethnic identity as Jews and prideful claim to be descendants of Abraham was not the way.
+Jesus was presenting another, exclusive way to God: Himself.